top of page

 Rewriting the NIL playbook

 The Augusta National Women's Amateur has emerged as the ultimate NIL accelerator in women's golf, catapulting its field of competitors into the spotlight with unmatched exposure.
-By marrying golf's greatest stage with deliberate storytelling, the ANWA isn't just crowning champions.
-It's rewriting the playbook for how the game's female amateurs elevate their careers.
+By marrying the game’s biggest stage with deliberate storytelling, the ANWA is crowning champions and rewriting the playbook for how female amateurs elevate their careers.

 bottom of page